 And now here’s what you need to make your own Seder placemats.

-1. I started with a large piece of construction paper, 9’x12’; we chose pink, because that is my daughter’s favorite color.
-Then, in other colors of no importance, I used a bowl as a template and created six circles to use as the backgrounds to the food on the plate.
+1. I started with a large piece of construction paper, 9’x12’; we chose pink because that is my daughter’s favorite color.
+Then, in other colors of no importance, I used a bowl as a template and created six circles to use as the background to the food on the plate.

 I have many materials in my craft closet and decided to use craft foam for the foods.
 However, I don’t think this is necessary–in fact, I think using more construction paper would be more prudent if you actually want to use your placemat during a meal.
 But, the craft foam was calling to me!